 Corporate events should be all about having fun, building great relationships and saying a big fat “thank you” to your team for their hard work.

-And most companies will offer something along the lines of: going for a few pints on a Friday afternoon, popping out for a meal on the managers, an awesome Christmas party etc. which are all fabulous (and do work wonders for morale)!
+And most companies will offer something along the lines of: going for a few pints on a Friday afternoon, popping out for a meal on the managers, an awesome Christmas party etc. which are all fabulous, and do work wonders for morale.

 But have you ever wanted to do something a bit more quirky?

-This week, we’ve come up with a list of 80 slightly more original (sometimes weird, sometimes wonderful) ideas for your next corporate event… enjoy!
+But to make your life slightly easier, we’ve come up with a list of 80 slightly more original (sometimes weird, sometimes wonderful) ideas for your next corporate event… enjoy!

 Outdoorsy Corporate Event Ideas